 Tips for Keto Coffee at Starbucks

-I’m going to share with you my top tips for ordering keto drinks to at Starbucks.
-In general, you’ll want to follow these four simple steps.
+Here my top tips for ordering keto drinks to at Starbucks.
+In general, you’ll want to follow these four simple steps:

 First, choose your coffee.
 Regular, decaf, or shots of espresso.